 It is notable that limiting relative frequency does not support a limitation of probability to countable additivity.
-To see this, let \mathbf{t}i be a sequence with a 1 in position i and 0 elsewhere, for $i = 1, 2, \ldots$.
+To see this, let $\mathbf{t}i$ be a sequence with a 1 in position i and 0 elsewhere, for i = 1, 2, ...
 These sequences are mutually exclusive, since a 1 never occurs in the same position for two of them.
-Each such \mathbf{t}i has limiting relative frequency 0.
-However the sum of the \mathbf{t}i 's has a 1 in each position, and hence limiting relative frequency 1.
+Each such $\mathbf{t}i$ has limiting relative frequency 0.
+However the sum of the $\mathbf{t}i$ 's has a 1 in each position, and hence limiting relative frequency 1.
 Thus countable additivity is contradicted.
 Provided the issues mentioned in 2.13.1 can be overcome, a principled frequentist treatment would either accept finite additivity and give up conglomerability, or would explain how only countable additivity is consistent with limiting relative frequency.
+However, this is impossible since the class of sets with limited relative frequency does not form a field (i.e., the intersection of two sets with limiting relative frequency may not have a limiting relative frequency, (see van Fraassen (1977)).